 Agapé is the Greek word for love, and the fellowship meals of the early church were often referred to by the name "agapé," or "love feast."
-You are encouraged to eat a simple meal at home, before gathering through the live stream for this service.
+After the beginning of our service together, you are encouraged to eat a simple meal at home, while music continues from the sanctuary.
 Whether with family or joining together with others through Zoom, the meal is meant to be simple and reflective, just enough and not more.
 You can share in blessing the meal with these traditional prayers.